What is the Best Time to Post on Dribbble?

 The platform finally went live in March of 2010 to the public and is now synonymous with designers worldwide.

-Dribbble was eventually sold to a company called Tiny who appointed a new CEO for its operations.
+Dribbble was eventually sold to a company called Tiny which appointed a new CEO for its operations.

 The Value of Dribbble